adirwaitzman/DevOps-Exercise/readme.md

         <annotationProcessor>org.checkerframework.checker.nullness.NullnessChecker</annotationProcessor>
     </annotationProcessors>

-Maven's build is failing for some reason.
-Even after removing variables that are equal to NULL in the code, Need to come back and investigate
+The Maven build is failing even after removing variables that are set to NULL in the code.

-The deploy on the production environment needs to be improved, Delete the previous version of the app and make sure that the storage does not fill up.
+I'll need to revisit and investigate the issue.